lpy579/test/SpringBootAdminLTE/docs/developer_notes.md

 ### H2

-This is a file based database, the DB connection URL is set to: `database.url=jdbc:h2:~/h2/SpringBootAdminLTE` in resources file `application.properties`.
+This is a file based database, the DB connection URL is set to: `database.url=jdbc:h2:~/h2/SpringBootAdminLTE` in resources file `application.yml`.
 The data folder  `~/h2` is in current user's home, and the data file will be created by Hibernate if not yet exist.

 When this application is running, you can use the H2 database console via link: